int13h/http_agent/README.md

 The log format is set via http_agent.conf (last line):

-"LOG_FORMAT httpry" OR "LOG_FORMAT suricata"
+"LOG_FORMAT httpry" OR "LOG_FORMAT suricata" OR "LOG_FORMAT bro"

 You need to start httpry with the following format string: